oliverjam/react-tamagotchi/docs/parcel-setup.md

 Since browsers don't understand these things we need something to process our source files, transpile them with Babel and then bundle them together into files the browser understands.

+Parcel automatically uses the [`babel-preset-env`](https://babeljs.io/env/) and [`babel-preset-react`](https://babeljs.io/docs/plugins/preset-react/) presets to transpile ES6 and JSX.
+We've also added the `babel-plugin-transform-class-properties`(https://babeljs.io/docs/plugins/transform-class-properties/) plugin so we can write our class state without needing a constructor function.

 Your start script (`parcel index.html`) will tell Parcel to use the `index.html` file as an 'entrypoint'.

 This means Parcel will start there, find your JS file linked in a script tag, then follow the trail of `import`s until it has built up a 'tree' of your entire app.